 However, scrolling through your recent content may not give a true reflection of the services or products you provide.

 That’s where the highlights feature comes in clutch.

 Here, you can break down your content into an introductory section, a services or products section, and anything else you fancy.

 Klarna has done a brilliant job with this, using striking and colorful icons to differentiate each section.

 Keep Learning: How to Use Instagram for Business to Smash Your Goals

 Grow your brand on and off social media

 As you can see, attracting faithful fans who engage with your content is way more important than merely increasing your follower count.

-Ready to grow your business?
-Explore Foundr+, to gain all access to proven frameworks.
+Ready to grow your Instagram?
+Explore our free Instagram growth course, to gain all access to proven follower-boosting frameworks.